linode/docs/docs/troubleshooting/disaster-recovery-guide/index.md

 modified: 2018-07-27
 modified_by:
   name: Linode
-title: "Acessessing Your Linode After Maintenance"
+title: "Acessing Your Linode After Maintenance"
 ---
-If you are having issues accessesing your Linode after maintenance has been applied to your host, here are a few troubleshooting steps to follow:
+If you are having issues accessing your Linode after maintenance has been applied to your host, here are a few troubleshooting steps to follow:

 ## Is the Linode Powered On?